India to deploy naval task force into South China Sea and beyond - KVIA

 Since taking office, US President Joe Biden has placed renewed focus on Asia, positioning it as the foundation of his foreign policy agenda.
 The Biden administration has welcomed the presence of democratic allies and partners in the region, amid efforts to counter Beijing.

 Speaking during a visit to Singapore last month, US Defense Secretary Lloyd Austin underscored the importance of increased cooperation.
-“I’m especially encouraged to see our friends building stronger security ties with one another, further reinforcing the array of partnerships that keeps aggression at bay,” Austin said during a speech in Singapore.
+“I’m especially encouraged to see our friends building stronger security ties with one another, further reinforcing the array of partnerships that keeps aggression at bay,” said Austin.

 India’s statement on the four-warship deployment echoed the US defense chief.